 Related plans and strategies

-We have committed to becoming a renewable city with 100% of our energy coming from renewable resources by 2050.
+The City of Vancouver has committed to becoming a renewable city with 100% of our energy coming from renewable resources by 2050.

 Stay updated on Greenest City projects, events, stories, and tips.
 You play a critical role in building our green and renewable future.